imcodingideas/recipe-with-props/README.md

-This is just a simple Recipe which lets you add things to state, using prop types, and passing functions down to child components.
+This is just a simple Recipe App built in React which lets you add things to state, using prop types, and passing functions down to child components.
 Nothing too crazy.